dbExpression-team/docs.dbExpression.com/src/pages/core-concepts/basics/union-and-union-all.md

 ```
 {% /code-example %}

 Note the use of tuples to define the alias in the outer select clause's *Sum* function.
-This requires an additional namespace in a using statement `HatTrick.DbEx.Sql.Builder.Alias`, see [Aliasing](../aliasing/column) for more details.
+This requires an additional namespace in a using statement `DbExpression.Sql.Builder.Alias`, see [Aliasing](../aliasing/column) for more details.